The item list for a template can be accessed from Configuration → Templates and then clicking on Items for the respective template.

 |Info||If everything is fine, no icon is displayed in this column.
 If there are errors, a red square icon with a cross is displayed.
 Move the mouse over the icon and you will see a tooltip with the error description.|

 To configure a new item, click on the Create item button in the top right-hand corner.

-Buttons below the list offer some mass-editing options:
+A dropdown below the list offers some mass-editing options:

-To use these options, mark the checkboxes before the respective items, then click on the required button.
+To use these options, mark the check-boxes before the respective items, then select the required option and click on "Go".

 As the list may contain very many items, it may be needed to filter out the ones you really need.

-The Filter link is available above the list.
+The narrow blue bar just below the Items bar is actually a link to the filter.
 If you click on it, a filter becomes available where you can filter items by several properties.

 The Subfilter below the filter offers further filtering options (for the data already filtered).
-You can select groups of items with a common parameter value.
-If you click on a group it gets highlighted and only the items with this parameter value remain in the list.
+The links in red are groups of items with a common parameter value.
+If you click on the link it turns green and only the items with this parameter value remain in the list.